 But the truth is that we don’t.
 FPL is unpredictable.
 Very unpredictable.
 And we will never be able to predict the outputs of gameweeks.

 So, when you use your wildcard without tactical reason, it is like you would not wildcard at all.
 You will not change the expected output of your FPL team.

 3 Pick a team that is going to score the most points

-Despite using my wildcard early, I was able to finish last in top 1K (942nd in 2018/19 and 119th in 2019/20) of overall ranking and to win my country – Slovakia – mini-league.
+In my following two seasons, I used a wildcard a bit later (during fixture swings between GW7 – GW12), I was able to finish last in the top 1K (942nd in 2018/19 and 119th in 2019/20) overall ranking and to win my country – Slovakia – mini-league.
 And I learned a few things.

 You should not take unnecessary risks when using your wildcard and you should always pick a team that you think is going to score the most points, regardless of your overall rank.

 No matter how bad the season is for you, the only thing you can do about it is to pick a team that you think will score the most points.